JvanKatwijk/qt-dab/README.md

- **ensemble mode** - the most common mode - a list is compiled of services encountered, and - depending on the settings - the services of the currently selected channel. or all encountered services are shown.
+ **ensemble mode** - the most common mode - a list is compiled of services encountered, and - depending on the settings - the services of the currently selected channel - or all encountered sudio ervices are shown.

 On  (normal) **program termination**, the list is stored in a file with the